puppetlabs/puppet-docs/source/guides/deployment_guide/dg_intro_install.markdown

 When selecting the node for the cloud provisioner role, make sure that local firewall rules will allow access to these ports.
 (For this reason, running cloud provisioning on the same node as the master may not work.)

-Refer to the [cloud provisioner configuration guide](http://docs.puppetlabs.com/pe/latest/cloudprovisioner_configuring.html) for more details on installing and setting up cloud provisioning tools.
+Refer to the [cloud provisioner configuration guide](http://docs.puppetlabs.com/pe/2.7/cloudprovisioner_configuring.html) for more details on installing and setting up cloud provisioning tools.

 ####Database Servers
 The console requires several mySQL databases and users, and of course a mySQL server.
 The installer will create, configure and install these wherever you direct it to.
-The [installation instructions](http://docs.puppetlabs.com/pe/latest/install_basic.html#console-questions) provide complete information on the various options for set up and configuration of the databases.
+The [installation instructions](http://docs.puppetlabs.com/pe/2.7/install_basic.html#console-questions) provide complete information on the various options for set up and configuration of the databases.

 The mySQL database and server are vital to the functioning of the console.
 To keep things secure and robust, you should consult one of the many available hardening guides and security best practices ([such as these guidelines, for example](http://dev.mysql.com/doc/refman/5.0/en/security-guidelines.html)).

 It probably goes without saying that you should not use this mySQL server instance for anything but the console.

 #### Run the Install Script
 Once you've determined where everything is going to go, you can run the install script.
-If you have questions about the script, the answer file, etc., remember you can get  detailed instructions on the [installing PE  page](http://docs.puppetlabs.com/pe/latest/install_basic.html).
+If you have questions about the script, the answer file, etc., remember you can get  detailed instructions on the [installing PE  page](http://docs.puppetlabs.com/pe/2.7/install_basic.html).

 #### Installation Issues and Tips
 There are a few common problems users have encountered when installing, mainly related to pre-existing conditions in the environment.
 The most common include:

 * Errors caused by an existing, old version of MySQL.
 Be sure to completely uninstall any existing instances of MySQL and the data directory (e.g. `/var/lib/mysql` on RHEL systems).

 * If you experience issues during installation and just want to start over, you can uninstall everything with `puppet-enterprise-uninstaller -pd`.
-See the [uninstaller documentation](http://docs.puppetlabs.com/pe/latest/install_uninstalling.html) for more information.
+See the [uninstaller documentation](http://docs.puppetlabs.com/pe/2.7/install_uninstalling.html) for more information.
 Note that this will not uninstall any pre-existing mySQL instances and related files; if these are causing issues, they will continue to do so on subsequent installation attempts.

 * The installer comes with an example answers file.
 Don't overlook it!

 * The installer creates a log file, `install_log.lastrun.<hostname>` which can be very useful for debugging install issues.

 * Similarly, the installer generates an `answers.lastrun.<hostname>` file that can help prompt your memory for things like, say, the console's hostname or the mySQL password.
-*Important* You will want to delete this file or move it to a secured location after your install to eliminate the plaintext record of these passwords.
+*Important:* You will want to delete this file or move it to a secured location after your install to eliminate the plaintext record of these passwords.

 ### Managing Certificates
 Once you've gotten all the parts installed where you want them, it's time to get agents connected to their master.
 This is done by sending certificate signing requests (CSR's) from the agents to a certificate authority (CA).
 By default, the CA is the same server as the master.
 In any case, the CA and certificate signing process is a vital part of PE's security infrastructure.
 Make sure it is well protected.

 ### Auto-signing, Pre-signing and Request Management
 The easiest way to manage node requests is with the request management capabilities built into PE's console.
-See the [PE Node Request Management manual page](http://docs.puppetlabs.com/pe/latest/console_cert_mgmt.html) for details.
+See the [PE Node Request Management manual page](http://docs.puppetlabs.com/pe/2.7/console_cert_mgmt.html) for details.

-If you'd prefer to manage certificates from the command line, refer to [these instructions](http://docs.puppetlabs.com/pe/latest/install_basic.html#signing-agent-certificates).
+If you'd prefer to manage certificates from the command line, refer to [these instructions](http://docs.puppetlabs.com/pe/2.7/install_basic.html#signing-agent-certificates).

 Autosigning certificates can be useful, but should be done very carefully since it potentially introduces major security liabilities.
 By default, auto-sign is turned off.
 You can edit puppet.conf to turn it on, and you can gain some finer-grained control by leaving it off but editing `autosign.conf`.
 [This guide](http://docs.puppetlabs.com/guides/configuring.html#autosignconf) has more information.